 Using Other Libraries

-If you would like to use other libraries (for example in the university holidays or to track down a specialist work), you can apply for a 'sconul' card which gives access to many higher education libraries in the UK and Ireland.
+If you would like to use other libraries (for example in the university holidays or to track down a specialist work), you can apply for a 'SCONUL' Access which gives access to many higher education libraries in the UK and Ireland.